GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 - `./src/stores:` Stores for the Zustand library
     - `ZustandWrapper:` Brings together all Zustand components to share in a single form for the layout.tsx
-    - `Modal:`
+    - `useModalStore:`
-        - `modalStore.ts:` Controls the display and clears the application's modal data.
+        - `index.ts:` Controls the display and clears the application's modal data.
-    - `Toast:`
+    - `useToastStore:`
-        - `toastStore.ts:` Responsible for orchestrating the display, progress animation, and automatic closing of toasts throughout the application.
+        - `index.ts:` Responsible for orchestrating the display, progress animation, and automatic closing of toasts throughout the application.
-    - `User:`
+    - `useUserStore:`
-        - `userStore.ts:` To set the user in the application
+        - `index.ts:` To set the user in the application

 ## ❔ How to run the project on my machine?